 We did all of the shots on one side of my abdomen, then switched the next night.
 So I would keep track on a piece of paper each night if the shots were on my left or right side.

-I would use an alcohol swab to disinfect a large area so that the needles could go in at slightly different spots, but on the same side.
+I would use an alcohol pad to disinfect a large area so that the needles could go in a slightly different spot but on the same side.

 There were some medications that if they went in right on top of each other I felt some stinging.
 This didn’t happen very often and it didn’t last long.

 During the stimulation phase, you’ll be going in for ultrasounds and bloodwork every few days.
 Possibly every couple of days if you have a lot of egg follicles.

 Move as much as you can.
 Walks and yoga are great to do during IVF, especially during stims.
 You’ll need to avoid high-impact exercise as your ovaries get large and could twist.

 If you notice negativity taking over try using egg quality affirmations to help keep your mindset focused on your success.